Long Eaton: Theatre

-Long Eaton School was split into two sites: Lower for years 7, 8 and 9, and Upper for years 10, 11 and sixth form.
-The Lower School building, opened in 1965, was demolished in 2006, when new school premises were built next door on the same grounds.
-Upper and Lower are now in one building again (with sixth Form being slightly apart), which was opened by Gordon Brown as Chancellor of the Exchequer.
-It has become an eco school with an eco club, and recently joined the Archway Trust.
-There is a research-grade telescope built on school grounds., where stargazing sessions have been open to the public in the past.
-It previously had partnership and student exchange relations with Spanish, French, Italian and Chinese schools.

-In 2005 Wilsthorpe School gained specialist status in business and enterprise.
-In 2018, the school was rebuilt.
-Both Wilsthorpe and Long Eaton schools have an OFSTED rating of "good".

 Brass band

 Long Eaton Silver Prize brass band is one of only two still functioning in Erewash.
 It was formed in 1906 after severing from a local temperance society.
 At its height, it reached the Brass Band Second Section.
 The original club building in Sailsbury Street closed in early 2015, but the band itself plays on.

 In 2006, its centenary year, the band won the Midland Area Regional Championships, its first contest win since 1966.
 This secured promotion back to the Second Section and an invitation to the National Championships of Great Britain.
 The band also won this contest, in what were its best contest results since 1927.